ABWM-CWS Dumps ABWM-CWS Braindumps

 Synthesizing collagen

-What is a common misconception about the management of burns?
+is a common misconception about the management of burns?

-Pain management is unnecessary.
-Answer: A
+ain management is unnecessary. wer: A

-Explanation: Not all burns require surgical intervention; many can be managed conservatively.
+conservatively.
 However, proper assessment is crucial to determine the appropriate treatment plan.

 Which lymphatic disorder is characterized by a high risk of cellulitis due to compromised lymphatic drainage?